HonestMajority/lana-bank/README.md

 1. Open [Admin Panel](http://admin.localhost:4455) in your browser
 1. Use email `admin@galoy.io` to log in
-1. Get the login code by running `make get-superadmin-login-code` or `make get-admin-login-code EMAIL=admin@galoy.io`
 1. You're in!

 #### Steps to access Customer Portal